-Students still reap the benefits of debate without having to sacrifice the flexibility of online learning.
-Learning from a website, blog, or any online platform requires you to understand online technology.
+Students can also benefit from debate without having to sacrifice the flexibility of online learning.
 Leveraging online education and using online apps, forums, quizzes, and other programs to help you learn can be a great way to finish your degree quickly and efficiently.
 However, there are some drawbacks to online learning.
 One of the biggest disadvantages is the lack of face-to-face interaction with teachers and classmates.